 Bus stops can pose hidden dangers that become all too real in the event of an accident.
 For example, the bus stop may be located at an inherently dangerous point on the road that requires children to make unsafe crossings.
 In such cases, negligence may lie with the school district, SC Department of Transportation, or even private companies.

 Our lawmakers, school districts, and bus drivers can all do more to keep South Carolina's children safe.
 From better training to seatbelts to bus cameras to real penalties for distracted driving, more can be done at our state and local level.
 Because I represent children who have been injured as a result of others' negligence, I have learned the steps that could be taken to prevent harm.
 I want to do my part to make South Carolina a safer place for our young people, and am here to help your family in the event someone has violated safety rules and hurt your child.
-If you have any questions, call me today at 803-790-2800.
+If you have any questions, call me today at 803-790-2800, or you can start a live chat to speak with a member of our team 24/7.